iniakponode/safe-drive-africa-datahub/README.md

 Tables on the dashboard and the driver statistics page support client-side pagination and search.
 Use the search boxes above each table to filter by Driver ID, Driver Email, or Trip ID.
-Navigation buttons below the tables allow moving between result pages.
+Previous/Next buttons and page numbers below each table allow navigating between pages of up to 10 rows at a time.